Amalfi-Festival/amalfi-festival-org/_includes/application-instructions.md

         724 Chesapeake Ave.<br/>
         Silver Spring, MD 20910</div>

 1. Applications are accepted until spaces are filled.
-Formal participation in the program may not be considered confirmed until deposits are accepted by Center for Musical Studies.
+Your participation in the program may not be considered confirmed until deposits are accepted by Center for Musical Studies and you have received a formal confirmation notification.

 {% if reference-program.slug == "choral" %}
 1. All trip participants are required to [purchase travel insurance]({{ site.baseurl }}{% link getting-here.md %}#travel-insurance) that covers the tour in case of emergency, unexpected health issues, other unforeseen change of plans or need for cancellation.